TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/comp_dac_to_timer_event/README.md

 COMP is configured using the 8-bit DAC as positive input, and the external pin as negative input.
 The DAC is set to 1V using VDDA as reference.
 The output of the comparator triggers a timer event.
-The timer is configured in Edge Time Capture mode with a capture window of 1sec.
+The timer is configured in Edge Time Capture mode with a capture window of 2 sec.
 At the end of the window, a breakpoint is triggered to check the number of detected captures.